Maximilian Mang

-Maximilian Mang (born March 13, 2000) is a German professional American football tight end.
+Maximilian Mang (born March 13, 2000) is a German professional gridiron football tight end for the Hamilton Tiger-Cats of the Canadian Football League (CFL).
 He played college football for the Syracuse Orange and was signed by the Indianapolis Colts of the National Football League (NFL) as an undrafted free agent in 2025.

 Early life

 Mang was born on March 13, 2000, in Potsdam, Germany.
 He grew up playing soccer, then switched to table tennis from ages seven to 10, and then began playing volleyball.
 He was a top player for his volleyball club, helping them reach the quarterfinals of the under-14 national championships, and was selected for the extended youth national team.
 He became interested in American football after watching Super Bowl XLVIII between the Seattle Seahawks and Denver Broncos.
 At around age 16, he joined the Potsdam Royals of the German Football League (GFL) as a wide receiver.
 During the 2018 season, he moved to the Berlin Rebels and began playing as a tight end and defensive end.